goschtl/zope/bluebream/website/docs/v1.0/manual/skinning.rst

 There are two terms associated with skinning named, `layer` and `skin`.
 Before proceeding, it would be better to understand the meaning of these two terms in BlueBream skinning.
+Skins are directly provided by a request

 Layers
 ~~~~~~